List of The A-Team characters: Bosco Albert "B.A." Baracus

 Ex–United States Army Special Forces 5th Special Forces Group Sergeant First Class Bosco Albert "B.A."
-Baracus (portrayed by Mr. T) is a highly skilled mechanic and the A-Team's regular Mr. Fix-It as well as being the team's master at arms.
+Baracus (portrayed by Mr. T) otherwise known as Scooter by his mother, is a highly skilled mechanic and the A-Team's regular Mr. Fix-It as well as being the team's master at arms.
 His character is basically that of the public persona of Mr. T himself.
 He is a skilled fighter and is easily aroused to anger, earning him the nickname "Bad Attitude".
 Despite his reputed attitude, he is a very nice guy at heart.
 He has a special fondness for children and never drinks alcohol, preferring milk instead.
 He is frequently perturbed by Murdock, whom he often refers to as a "crazy fool".
 He suffers an intense fear of flying, especially when the aircraft in question is flown by Murdock.
 This difficulty is often overcome by other members of the team drugging him, or otherwise rendering him unconscious, so he can be transported without objection; he has the unusual habit of falling on car horns when knocked out.

 He is portrayed by Quinton "Rampage" Jackson in the film adaptation and by Dave Fennoy in Lego Dimensions.